Journal of Evolutionary Economics (2023)

 30 Pages Posted: 22 Mar 2022 Last revised: 17 Mar 2023

-Complexity science is widely used across the policy spectrum but not in antitrust.
+Complexity science permeates the policy spectrum but not antitrust.
 This is unfortunate.
-Complexity science enables a rich understanding of competition beyond the simplistic descriptions of markets and firms proposed by neoclassical models and their contemporary neo-Brandeisian critique.
-Many novel insights can be gained by supporting more openness to some of its key teachings, like feedback loops and the role of uncertainty.
+Complexity science provides a high-resolution screen on the empirical realities of markets.
+And it enables a rich understanding of competition, beyond the reductionist descriptions of markets and firms proposed by neoclassical models and their contemporary neo-Brandeisian critique.
+New insights arise from the key teachings of complexity science, like feedback loops and the role of uncertainty.
 The present article lays down the building blocks of a complexity-minded antitrust method.

 Keywords: Complexity theory, antitrust, evolutionary economics, feedback loop, uncertainty, nonlinearity, neoclassical economics

 JEL Classification: K21, K20, K00, L12, L10, L13, L22, L40, L41, L44, L43, L50, L51, B40, D11, D42